 The following is a listing of resources relating to recreational and community enrichment programs for adults with autism.
-Some are specifically for adults with autism and other developmental disabilities.
+Some are specifically for adults on the spectrum and other developmental disabilities.
 Some are for the general public but by their nature are accessible to autistic adults.

 If you would like your organization to be added to our Recreational Resource Directory or if you would like to update your organization’s listing, please email NLM Family Foundation.
 This directory is for informational purposes only.
 The NLM Family Foundation’s inclusion of resources does not necessarily imply any endorsement of the programs or of the material on these websites.